martasmith/GridImageSearch/README.md

  - [x] Robust error handling, check if internet is available, handle error cases, network failures
  - [x] Use the ActionBar SearchView or custom layout as the query box instead of an EditText
  - [x] Use the StaggeredGridView to display improve the grid of image results

-*Advanced features not yet implemented:*

  - [ ] User can share an image to their friends or email it to themselves
  - [ ] Replace Filter Settings Activity with a lightweight modal overlay
  - [ ] User can zoom or pan images displayed in full-screen detail view

 *Additional improvements not yet implemented:*

-- [ ] Display placeholder for images while loading
+- [x] Display placeholder for images while loading
 - [ ] Display default image with error message if image detail does not load
 - [ ] Diplay loading indicator